Gluecksritter/hello_world/README.md

 # AUFGABENSTELLUNG:
 Die folgende Aufgabenstellung ist aus der Plattform Olat übernommen

-Block 1: "Project Infrastructure" - Aufbau der Projektinfrastruktur
+Project Infrastructure

-Create the project's infrastructure:
+Create the project’s infrastructure:

 create a README.md describing the project and listing your names (they do not have to be real names if you don’t want; GitHub user names are fine as well) add a license and document it in the README